The Three Pure Precepts

 The complaint should describe the alleged behavior, a history of any attempts to resolve the complaint informally, and a general statement about the desired resolution.
 The complaint and related documents will be retained by the EAR Committee for such period as it considers appropriate.

-The EAR Committee should respond to the person who has registered the complaint in writing within a month after receipt of the complaint with a statement of its decision and the reason(s) for the decision.
+After investigation and discussion with the parties, the EAR Committee should respond to the person who has registered the complaint with a statement of its decision and the reason(s) for the decision.
+This response must be in writing and delivered within a month after receipt of the complaint.

-Among the possible responses are a finding of no breach, suggesting a mediated resolution, a limited finding acknowledging some breach and forwarding this to an appropriate second party, a reversal of an administrative decision or action, a private and mediated apology, a private reprimand, follow-up meetings with affected parties, a public apology, public censure, reparation when possible, a recommendation for psychological counseling or similar program, a period of probation, suspension or dismissal with the exceptions noted above.
+Among the possible responses are a finding of no breach, suggesting a mediated resolution, a limited finding acknowledging some breach, and forwarding this to an appropriate second party (i.e. the Board), a reversal of an administrative decision or action, a private and mediated apology, a private reprimand, follow-up meetings with affected parties, a public apology, public censure, reparation when possible, a recommendation for psychological counseling or similar program, a period of probation, or a suspension or dismissal with the exceptions noted above.

 Anyone may appeal the EAR Committee’s decision to the Board.
 However, the Board is expected to work from an assumption that the EAR Committee has acted in good faith and with due diligence, and should not lightly overturn the findings of the EAR Committee.